PhD Study in Spain - A Guide for 2023

 More than just a sunny holiday location, Spain is also a popular international study destination with historic universities and a range of PhD study opportunities.
-Spanish doctoral programmes are well-structured to provide high-quality training and professional development.
+PhDs in Spain are well-structured to provide high-quality training and professional development.

 This guide covers everything you’ll need to know about PhDs in Spain, complete with information on universities, funding and applications.